unemployedpangolin015/cs1300-development/README.md

 When the user checks the favorites or types box in the sidebar, `onChange` triggers a series of function calls.
 It checks whether the state for that specific checkbox is true or not (e.g. whether the box is already checked or not).
 Then, it calls `onSelect / selectFilterType`, passes in the filter, and whether the filter should be added or removed.
 Then, it modifies the state for that checkbox itself (e.g. `favoriteChecked` for if the favorites checkbox is checked or not).
 Then, due to the change in state, the grid data that shows up is different because filters are added and/or removed.

 ### Pokemon Card
 When the user clicks the "Add to Favorites" button, `onClick` triggers a series of function calls.
-First, it modifies the PokemonCard's state for if it is a favorite or not (`isFavorite`).
-Then, it calls `onClick / addToFavorites`, which either adds or removes the pokemon to `favorites` in App, depending on if it is currently a favorite or not.
+It calls `onClick / addToFavorites`, which either adds or removes the pokemon to `favorites` in App, depending on if it is currently a favorite or not.
 If the user clicks on "Add to Favorites", the Pokemon shows up on the list of favorites, and the button changes to a white button with the text changing to "Remove from Favorites".
 Then, if the user clicks the button again, the Pokemon disappears from the list of favorites, the button changes to a blue button, and the text changes to "Add to Favorites".